mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 * 300ml of hot water

 The above works out to the same 0.8:1 fructose to glucose ratio as Maurten and has ~30mg of sodium citrate from the lemonade crystals.
 It tasted better than the stuff I had mixed in the past (too much Maltodextrin).

-I was home before I knew it, 30 minutes short of the scheduled 3:45 ride time.

-The temperature for this evening was 22ºC.
-I wore my Oakley ARO7 helmet without a drop of sweat.